Yorkdale station

 Yorkdale is a subway station on Line 1 Yonge–University in Toronto, Ontario, Canada.
 It is located in the median of the William R. Allen Road just south of Highway 401.
-Opened in 1978, it is named after the nearby Yorkdale Shopping Centre to which it connects by an enclosed walkway.
+Opened in 1978, the station is named after the nearby Yorkdale Shopping Centre, to which it is connected by an enclosed walkway.

 Connections to GO Transit and Ontario Northland intercity buses are available at Yorkdale Bus Terminal, immediately west of the station.